 Section 6.1 and 6.2 provided analysis of RYM based on the production potential (which RYM compensates) while disregarding other costs (which RYM does not compensate).
 In this section other costs will be introduced.
 Assumptions of project parameters are as follows:

-Number of projects: 41 (as in )
+Number of projects: 41 (as in Table 4)

-WS100 = 5-9m/s (uniform distribution, as in )
+WS100 = 5-9m/s (uniform distribution, as in Table 4)

 OC = 0,8 to 1,2 (randomly drawn from uniform distribution)